lencx/i18n/README.md

 `i18n-unset` value:

-* When the value is not set, the current page is completely not internationalized
+* When the value is not set, the current page is completely not internationalized

 * When the 'p' value is set, the current page has international content in `common(common.{lang}.json)` and `keyword(keyword.{lang}.json)`